Green Knight: Popular culture

-Marvel Comics has its version of the Green Knight.
-While his history with Gawain is still intact, this version is depicted as having been merged with the Green Man who was an aspect of Gaea.
+Marvel Comics has a version of the Green Knight.
+While his history with Gawain remains intact, this version is depicted as having been merged with the Green Man, an aspect of Gaea.

+Iris Murdoch wrote a novel called The Green Knight.

 The film The Green Knight depicted the titular character (performed by Ralph Ineson) as a wood-skinned character.
-The part with him showing up in King Arthur's court and being beheaded by Gawain using his uncle's sword remains intact.
-Unlike the poem, there was no connection between the Green Knight and Bertilak de Hautdesert in this film.
-Instead by the final scene after Gawain envisioned that he became a reviled king after King Arthur's death and removed the protective green girdle so that the Green Knight can strike him, the Green Knight just quotes "Well done, my brave knight".
-After gently moving his finger across Gawain's neck, he points his finger past Gawain where he sends him on his way while playfully quoting "Now, off with your head" as he gives him a warm smile.
+His history in King Arthur's court and being beheaded by Gawain remains intact.
+Unlike the poem, there is no connection between the Green Knight and Bertilak de Hautdesert.
+The film just ended with the Green Knight quoting "Well done, my brave knight".
+After moving his finger across Gawain's neck and pointing past his head, the Green Knight quotes "Now, off with your head" as he gives a kind smile.

+In the video game Guild Wars 2, the Green Knight features as an optional plot point for players who play Sylvari characters.
+Sylvari names are also often Welsh in origin.

+The children's book Augie and the Green Knight (2015) is written by Zach Weinersmith and illustrated by Gilles Roussel (known as Boulet).